Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: The model and main results

-\begin{rem} In \cite{BirknerCernyDepperschmidtGantert2013} the quenched CLT (and the annealed CLT as well as the laws of large numbers) were proven for the random walk defined in \eqref{eq:defn_quenched_law} using regeneration times (see \cite[Eq.~(2.9) in Section~2.2]{BirknerCernyDepperschmidtGantert2013} for the precise definition of the regeneration sequence).
+\begin{remark} In \cite{BirknerCernyDepperschmidtGantert2013} the quenched CLT (and the annealed CLT as well as the laws of large numbers) were proven for the random walk defined in \eqref{eq:defn_quenched_law} using regeneration times (see \cite[Eq.~(2.9) in Section~2.2]{BirknerCernyDepperschmidtGantert2013} for the precise definition of the regeneration sequence).
 The main point of the construction was to \emph{locally} explore the environment and at regeneration times (which are not stopping times) find the backbone and determine pieces of the path of the random walk between the current and the previous regeneration time.
 In Lemma~2.5 in \cite{BirknerCernyDepperschmidtGantert2013} it is shown that the increments between the regeneration times have exponential tail bounds.

 The random walk considered in \cite{BirknerCernyDepperschmidtGantert2013} is started on the backbone of the oriented percolation cluster whereas we allow in \eqref{eq:defn_quenched_law} the random walk to start outside the backbone (the same extension was considered in \cite{BethuelsenBirknerDepperschmidtSchluter}).
 As noted in \cite[Remark~2.3]{BirknerCernyDepperschmidtGantert2013} the local construction of the regeneration times can be extended to starting points outside the cluster.
-Furthermore, this does not change the walk's asymptotic behaviour because when starting away from the cluster, the walk will typically hit the cluster very fast, see the discussion at the beginning of Section~1.2 in \cite{BethuelsenBirknerDepperschmidtSchluter} and also \cite[Lemma~B.1]{BethuelsenBirknerDepperschmidtSchluter} for a precise quantitative statement. \end{rem}
+Furthermore, this does not change the walk's asymptotic behaviour because when starting away from the cluster, the walk will typically hit the cluster very fast, see the discussion at the beginning of Section~1.2 in \cite{BethuelsenBirknerDepperschmidtSchluter} and also \cite[Lemma~B.1]{BethuelsenBirknerDepperschmidtSchluter} for a precise quantitative statement. \end{remark}

-\begin{rem} As also alluded to in \cite[Page 5]{BethuelsenBirknerDepperschmidtSchluter}, it seems conceivable that our main results as stated above can be extended to a larger class of models, e.g.\ those contained within the general framework of \cite{BirknerCernyDepperschmidtRWDRE2016}.
-One step in this direction was recently obtained in \cite{birkner2024quenched}, where the results of \cite{BirknerCernyDepperschmidtRWDRE2016} were extended to conclude a quenched central limit theorem. \end{rem}
+\begin{remark} As also alluded to in \cite[Page 5]{BethuelsenBirknerDepperschmidtSchluter}, it seems conceivable that our main results as stated above can be extended to a larger class of models, e.g.\ those contained within the general framework of \cite{BirknerCernyDepperschmidtRWDRE2016}.
+One step in this direction was recently obtained in \cite{birkner2024quenched}, where the results of \cite{BirknerCernyDepperschmidtRWDRE2016} were extended to conclude a quenched central limit theorem. \end{remark}